Updated: August 17, 2020

 Break up the distance of your long run.

-This mental trick has been a game-changer in my training.
-Rather than heading out and back for an 18 miler, I broke up the distance and ran three 6 milers.
-Instead of heading out for 9 miles and turning around, I went out for 3 three different times.
+This mental trick is my favorite long run tip.
+Rather than heading out and back for an 18 miler, try breaking up the distance into smaller portions, like running three 6 mile paths instead.
 This works especially well if you have the option of running multiple directions.

-This simple strategy helps break up the monotony of the long run, makes the distance feel much more achievable, and keeps your mind fresh and focused throughout the run.
-Since incorporating this strategy my long runs have felt significantly more manageable each week!
-This is magic.
+Use this strategy to break up the monotony of the long distance running, make the distance feel much more achievable, and keep your mind fresh and focused during the run.

 Run with someone or talk on the phone during your run.

 My mom has always been my long run buddy, even before she started training for marathons herself.
-We try to meet up for long runs as often as possible, but usually this is just not possible.
+We try to meet up for long runs whenever we can, but getting together in person is not always possible.
 When we can’t get together, we talk on the phone through headphones and run at the same time.

-I am a firm believer that anybody can run a marathon, half marathon, or whatever distance of which you’ve been dreaming.
-Our bodies are so incredible, and distance running is about so much more than race day.
+Our bodies are incredible, and distance running is about so much more than race day.
 The process of getting there is the true accomplishment, and the journey teaches us so much about ourselves.

 - How to Recover Quickly from a Long Run

-- 10 Game Changing Tips for Long Distance Running
+- How to Run Farther: 10 Tips for Long Distance Running

 - How to Train for a Marathon and Still Have a Life